Boxer Ramen: Reception

 Chris Onstad of the Portland Mercury recommended the tonkotsu-shio ramen in his 2014 review, and complimented the service staff for being "quick, remarkably knowledgable, and friendly to the point of actual charm".
 He did, however, criticize the restaurant for accepting cash only, and wrote:

 It is claimed the noodles are brought in from a vaunted purveyor, but I would still like them to be a little more toothsome when first set down.
 If the same noodle is going to be used in all four dishes, as it is here, it deserves finer tuning.
 Quantity-wise, I always felt like I ran out three bites shy of satisfaction.

 In 2016, Willamette Week staff recommended the Northwest District restaurant during neighborhood visits, and Aaron Mesh questioned the Alberta restaurant's relatively early closing time.
 He wrote, "The puzzling part of a high-gloss take on the Tokyo ramen counter is that it closes at 9 pm.
 The starter menu ... would be impossibly popular at last call."
 Furthermore, he opined, "Camden's little big touches remain deft, even as he makes Portland look increasingly like a cartoon."
 The newspaper's Elise Herron ranked Boxer Ramen number six in her 2019 list of the "seven best places to get tots" in Portland, and wrote, "Seafood lovers will appreciate the fish flake-topped tots with sides of tonkatsu and creamy-spicy sauce."
-Boxer Ramen won in the "best ramen" category in Willamette Weeks 2016 "Best of Portland Readers' Poll", and was runner-up in 2017 and 2020.
+Boxer Ramen won in the "best ramen" category in Willamette Weeks annual 'Best of Portland' readers' poll in 2016, and was runner-up in 2017, 2020, and 2022.
 Portland Mercurys Jenni Moore wrote in 2019, "Boxer Ramen's cool little space on Alberta has purposely exposed-but-glossed-over plywood walls, some pleasant mural art, and an only slightly alarming taxidermy raccoon riding in a canoe...
 They get extra points for bumping rap from the likes of Big K.R.I.T. and 2Pac, because yes, hip-hop does make my plant-based ramen more enjoyable."

 Fodor's has described the original location as "often crowded and convivial", and Thrillist said: "This place is all about creating a dish, executing it well, and selling it for a decent price in a good environment.
 Nestled at the front end of Union Way plaza, this place has been the best place to get ramen in Downtown since its opening, and a great place to stop for post-shopping lunch."
 Zagat gives Delta ratings of 4.0 for food, 3.9 for decor, and 4.0 for service, each on a scale of 5.
 The guide said, "Fans find extreme umami at these no-nonsense Japanese from Micah Camden ... that offer a simple menu of great, rich ramen plus a few side dishes; the compact spaces are not a place to go with groups, but speedy, solicitous service ensures a noodle-icious experience that hits the spot."